selwynpolit/d9book/book/forms.md

 ];
 ```

-Don't **EVER EVER** forget to return the \$form render array you just created  otherwise you get an empty form.
+Don't **EVER EVER** forget to return the \$form render array you just created, otherwise you get an empty form.
 Not that it ever ever happened to me ;-))

 ```php
 return $form;